Requirements and Mistakes: HIPAA De-Identification

 Final Takeaway

+HIPAA de-identification requirements are not satisfied by cosmetic edits to a dataset.
 The real question is not whether the most obvious identifiers are gone.
-The real question is whether the remaining information can still be tied back to the person with reasonable effort, especially when context is added.
+The question is; Does the remaining info connect back to a person with reasonable effort.

 That is why disciplined de-identification matters: